PierfrancescoSoffritti/library-sample-app-template/README.md

   finish()
 }
 ```
-When you run this code, the sample app's main Activity will create this Intent, start `SampleAppTemplateActivity` and then finish.
+When you run this code, the sample app's main Activity will create this Intent, then start `SampleAppTemplateActivity` and then finish itself.

 The Intent extras are used to configure the sample app to fit your project.
 You can [read here what each extra does](#intent-extras).

 # Intent extras
 Set these extras to the Intent that launches `SampleAppTemplateActivity` to customize the Activity.
-Every value is optional.
+Every value is optional, if you don't need it just don't set it.

 ### Constants.TITLE
 A `String` containing the title of your app.